vbookshelf/Bert-Toxic-Text-Detector/README.md

 Julian Nash docker and flask video tutorial<br>
 https://www.youtube.com/watch?v=dVEjSmKFUVI

 The .dockerignore file may not be visible.
 Please create this file if you don't see it.
-I suggest that you deploy on a Linux server running Ubuntu 16.04.
-In this repo I've included a pdf that explains the steps for installing Docker and Docker Compose on a Linux server.
+In this repo I've included a txt file that explains the steps for installing Docker and Docker Compose on a Linux server.